-The project will require to be restructured, mainly due to two reasons: (a) to extend the project closing date (at least to December 2024 from its current date of October 2023) to help the project to achieve its objectives fully; (b) to apportion component costs owing to cost savings mainly from depreciation of local currency and adjustments to component targets.
+The above issue had been highlighted to the Department of Economic Affairs (DEA) and the GOAP in a management letter.
+The project would require to be restructured, mainly due to two reasons: (a) to extend the project closing date (at least to December 2024 from its current date of October 2023) to help the project to achieve its objectives fully; (b) to apportion component costs owing to cost savings mainly from depreciation of local currency and adjustments to component targets.
 The team is working to establish the exact amount of savings and the revised project closure date.
-The restructuring is expected to be completed by end-September, 2022.
+The restructuring is expected to be completed during the next implementation review mission.

-Components Physical Progress Environmental & Social Compliance Procurement Component 1a: Construction of new connectivity (USD385 million) Out of 6323km, only approximately 1600 km roads have been constructed.
+Components Physical Progress Environmental & Social Compliance Procurement Component 1a: Construction of new connectivity (USD385 million) Out of 6000 km, approximately 1600 km roads have been constructed.
 There are a couple of environmental and social issues that need flagging in the PIMR.
 They are: (a) Poor PMU capacity to manage E&S tasks to mitigate E&S risks and impacts; and (b) Poor quality control and monitoring system for Contractor's Environmental & Social Management Plan (CESMPs) implementation.
 E&S risk mitigation measures have been agreed with the GoAP.
 They are being monitored continuously with the project.
-The progress of contract procurement is satisfactory.
+A senior Social Development Specialist has already been working in the PMU since the beginning.
+A senior environmental specialist and a number of social and environmental management support consultants are expected to be signed by November 2022.
+The progress of contract procurement remains satisfactory.
 The project has already awarded 5,100km of roads and 6 bridges (total committed amount: USD410 million).
 The Team has categorized 49 ongoing contracts (out of 76 contracts) as nonperforming, including 31 contracts with no progress since being awarded.
 The key reason behind this poor performance appears to be the non-availability of funds.
-The current physical progress is approximately 30 percent.
+The current physical progress is approximately 38 percent.
 Procurement process of 4 bridges and 170 km of roads are currently ongoing.
-The procurement of remainder packages is expected to be completed by August 30, 2022.
+The procurement of remainder packages is expected to be completed by November 30, 2022.
 Component 1b: Upgradation of existing roads (USD35 million) Works are yet to be procured.
 A total of 800 km has been proposed for procurement (Target is 1500 km).
 N/A Procurement delays have been observed due to the non-receipts of bids.
-As of now, 10 contracts (out of 30 packages) have received response and are in the bid evaluation stage.
-Before proceeding with the rebidding, AIIB advised PMU to investigate the reasons
+As of now, 10 contracts (out of 30 packages) have received response and are in the bid